• Trees For All

 Workshops, educational events, and volunteer opportunities empower residents to care for trees and advocate for environmental justice.
 Community partners commit to a three-year stewardship agreement, ensuring long-term tree health and maintenance.

-• Interested in being a part of the change?
+• Want to be part of the change?